ericman314/UnitMath/README.md

 #### Querying current unit definitions ####

 You can view all the current definitions by calling `unit.definitions()`.
-This object contains all the built-in units, prefixes, and unit systems.
+This object contains all the built-in units, prefix sets, and unit systems.
 If you have configured UnitMath with additional definitions, these will also be included in the return value from `unit.definitions()`.

 ```js
 unit.definitions()